Menu System

 Views: Vendor List (need to work on vendors)

-New (button on Spec screen next to vendor selection)
+New (a small button on the Spec screen next to the vendor selection field)

 New (edit what?)